scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

-Based on the detailed specification of a patient's implant configuration, and given a desired electrical stimulus, the model predicts the perceptual distortions experienced by 'virtual patients' over both space and time.
+Based on the detailed specification of a patient's implant configuration, and given a desired electrical stimulus, the model predicts the perceptual distortions experienced by ‘virtual patients’ over both space and time.

 We hope that this library will contribute substantially to the field of medicine by providing a tool to accelerate the development of visual prostheses.